dagster-io/dagster/docs/docs-beta/docs/guides/ingestion-transformation/transform-dbt.md

 Note that in this file we create:
 - a `DbtProject` object that points to the path of our dbt project
-- a `DbtResource` that references the above project object
+- a `DbtResource` that references the project object
 - a `@dbt_assets` decorated function that yields Dagster events from the events streamed from the dbt CLI
 - a `Definitions` object that contains our assets and resources